RoberthParreiras/games-e-commerce/README.md

-This repository contains the `image_service`, `api_nest` and `api`, a microservice for handling image processing tasks built with FastAPI, a web application built with Nest and a web application built with Express and TypeScript.
+This repository contains the `image_service`, `api_nest`, a microservice for handling image processing tasks built with FastAPI, a web application built with Nest and a web application built with Express and TypeScript.

 For more information on each component, please refer to their respective directories:

 - [image_service](image_service/README.md): Contains the FastAPI microservice for image processing.
-- [api_express](api/README.md): Contains the Express web application.
 - [api_nest](api_nest/README.md): Contains the Nest web application.